GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

   daedalus show-types MyParserSpec.ddl

 The command prints information about the types and parsers defined by the given specification.
-For example:

 If type checking fails, the command still prints declarations that were successfully type checked before the error.
 The type error is reported and the command exits unsuccessfully as usual.

 The output may be filtered with the following options: